-While it’s certainly tempting to burn off that puppy energy through a 20-minute walk, these little guys can’t endure long and strenuous forms of exercise as they can overtire quickly, and it can damage their developing bones and joints.
+While it’s certainly tempting to burn off that puppy energy through a 20-minute walk, young Aussies can’t endure long and strenuous forms of exercise as they can overtire quickly, and it can damage their developing bones and joints.

-Hip and elbow dysplasia are extremely common in this breed and typically arise when an Australian Shepherd puppy is over-exercised.
-Start with small play sessions or trick/obedience training around the house for their first few months, and then take them on short walks until they’re at least a year of age.
+Start your Aussie off with small play sessions or trick/obedience training around the house for their first few months, and then take them on short walks until they’re at least a year of age.